Wills, Trusts & Probate

 The Proof is in Our Performance

-If you do not designate a beneficiary, the asset will generally become part of your probate estate and will be distributed according to your will or California intestate succession laws.
-This can result in longer processing times and additional costs for your heirs.
-Naming a beneficiary allows the asset to bypass probate, enabling a faster and often simpler transfer to the intended recipient.
-It is important to keep beneficiary designations current to ensure they reflect your wishes.
+If you do not designate a beneficiary, the asset will typically become part of your probate estate and be distributed according to your will or California intestate succession rules.
+This can lengthen administration times and increase costs for your heirs, as probate requires court oversight and may involve additional documentation and fees.
+Naming a beneficiary allows that specific asset to bypass probate and transfer directly to the designated person or entity.
+Keeping designations current and confirming institutional acceptance makes it more likely your intended recipient will receive the proceeds quickly and with less administrative burden.

-A primary beneficiary is the first person or entity entitled to receive the asset upon your death.
-A contingent beneficiary is the backup recipient if the primary beneficiary is unable or unwilling to accept the asset.
-Naming both types helps prevent assets from going into probate or being distributed according to default laws if the primary beneficiary predeceases you.
+A primary beneficiary is the person or entity first entitled to receive the proceeds of an account or policy upon your death.
+The contingent beneficiary serves as a backup recipient if the primary beneficiary cannot or will not accept the inheritance.
+Naming both primary and contingent beneficiaries helps prevent assets from falling into probate or being distributed under default state rules.
+Make sure contingent designations are clear and coordinated with overall estate documents to avoid ambiguity and unintended outcomes.

 Leave a Reply